-A Cooperatives Development Fund for technical assistance and capacity aimed at providing financial support products to all forms of cooperatives building will be established, managed and administered.
+A Cooperative Development Fund for technical assistance and capacity building aimed at providing financial support products to all forms of cooperatives will be established, managed and administered.

-The fund will be the government's financial instrument created to support emerging small and medium cooperatives seeking either start up and expansion capital.
-It also provides financial rescue to small and medium cooperatives in distress (although this is subject to an assessment of the impact and viability of such cooperatives).
-It targets primary and secondary cooperative enterprises operating in all sectors of the economy.
-The objective of the fund is to assist small and medium cooperatives (that find it difficult to secure funding from mainstream financial institutions) acquire support that will improve their growth, sustainability and competitiveness with a view of integrating them to the mainstream economy.
-Start-up and expansion support are provided as a mixed facility involving grant and loan while the financial rescue component is purely a loan.
+The fund will be the government's financial instrument created to support emerging small and medium cooperatives seeking either start-up or expansion capital.
+It will also provide financial rescue to small and medium cooperatives in distress (although this is subject to an assessment of the impact and viability of such cooperatives).
+It will target primary and secondary cooperative enterprises operating in all sectors of the economy.

+The objective of the fund will be to assist small and medium cooperatives (that find it difficult to secure funding from mainstream financial institutions) in acquiring support that will improve their growth, sustainability and competitiveness, with a view to integrating them into the mainstream economy.
+Start-up and expansion support are provided as a mixed facility involving grants and loans, while the financial rescue component will be on a loan basis only.

-In order to build concentrated knowledge and skills to nurture all the levels of cooperatives development and to eliminate confusion and frustration in the market on the (financial) support available for cooperatives and to eliminate small pockets of uncoordinated support with little impact, support for cooperatives will be scaled up and streamlined under a one-stop shop approach.
+In order to concentrate the knowledge and skills needed to nurture the development of cooperatives at all the levels, eliminate confusion and frustration in the market on the (financial) support available for cooperatives and move beyond small pockets of uncoordinated support with little impact, support for cooperatives will be scaled up and streamlined under a one-stop shop approach.